25shmeckles/NaDA/Documentation/source/index.rst

    Figure 1: Distribution of error rate (quality score) for every individual base.
    The mean of all the quality scores is 0.21.

 While figure 1 gives a good overview on the importance of analyzing quality scores, one fastq file has little quantifiable value for identifying high score regions.
-To identify high score regions, 1139 fastq files from nanopore with data on chromosome 9 were investigated for quality score distribution.
+To identify high score regions, 1139 fastq files from nanopore with data on chromosome 9 were likewise investigated for quality score distribution.
 Firstly, meanscores of the quality scores were plotted in figure 2.
 The meanscores of the files is a good first indication on the sequence quality and can be used to filter and select files for variant calling, where a low quality score is important.

 .. figure:: C:\\Users\\Douwe\\Documents\\GitHub\\NaDA\\Documentation\\source\\_static\\Mean_distribution_of_all_quality_score.png
    :scale:  70%